-Speech Filing System - Organize Office Functions Around Verbal Communication - overview
+Speech Filing System - Organize Office Functions Around Verbal Communication

 User Experience Accomplishment | 1973 - 1983